d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 Released 11 August 2018.

 I have commenced working on a new version of RcloneOSX.
 Most of the updates are enhancements from RsyncOSX.
-The updates are in the following functions:
+The updates are within the following functions:

 - if task is selected in Execute view, only logs for selected task is presented in log view
 - some enhancements in copy single files, fixed a memory leak
 - implementing a new restore function from Execute view
 - a new info view showing output from rclone during execution of single tasks

-- and probably some more enhancements as well
+Remote numbers are not yet available in the new `restore` function.
+Will be implemented before release.

 ## Version 1.5.4